State Legislative Issues

 Assisted suicide bills in 1995, 1997 and 2009 were defeated.
 Voters in 2012 rejected a“death with dignity” ballot initiative that sought to legalize the practice.
 In 2016, H1991 was "sent to study" meaning the bill is dead.
 Prior to this state Rep. Louis Kafka had filed three previous versions of the bill, in 2011, 2012 and 2013.
 In 2016, the Massachusettes Public Health Committee failed to act on the bill before the June 30 deadline.

-Nebraska - State Senator Ernie Chambers of Omaha is the sponsor of 2017 Legislative Bill 450.This is the second time Senator Chambers has sponsored a bill that would legalize assisted sucicide in Nebraska.
-The bill carried over into 2018 and no action was taken.
+State Senator Ernie Chambers of Omaha is the sponsor of 2017 Legislative Bill 450.This is the second time Senator Chambers has sponsored a bill that would legalize assisted sucicide in Nebraska.
+The bill carries over into 2018.

 House Bill 171 introduced January 2017 passed the House Health and Human Services Committee and resides in the Judiciary Committee.
 This bill doesn’t include a 6 month terminal illness diagnosis instead it says a terminal illness, … which will result in death within a reasonably foreseeable period of time.
 This bill allows Nurse Practitioners and Physician Assistants to provide prescriptions which will end the life of the patient.
 And there is no mention of mental health evaluation.